✦ Scandinavian-inspired design, curated for modern living

 • Strong 90-pint capacity handles heavy moisture in larger areas.

-• ENERGY STAR Most Efficient 2025 certification and low estimated operating cost help save energy.
+• ENERGY STAR Most Efficient 2025 certification and low estimated operating cost claims help support energy-conscious use.

 • Built-in pump, 15 ft hose, quiet 41 dB operation, and easy mobility features add convenience.